JessicaTegner/pypandoc/README.md

 [![Python version](https://img.shields.io/pypi/pyversions/pypandoc.svg)](https://pypi.python.org/pypi/pypandoc/)
 ![License](https://img.shields.io/pypi/l/pypandoc.svg)

-pypandoc provides a thin wrapper for [pandoc](https://pandoc.org), a universal document converter.
+Pypandoc provides a thin wrapper for [pandoc](https://pandoc.org), a universal document converter.

 ## Installation

-pypandoc uses `pandoc`, so it needs an available installation of `pandoc`.
-For some common cases (wheels, conda packages), pypandoc already includes `pandoc` (and `pandoc_citeproc`) in it's prebuilt package.
+Pypandoc uses pandoc, so it needs an available installation of pandoc.
+For some common cases (wheels, conda packages), pypandoc already includes pandoc (and pandoc-citeproc) in it's prebuilt package.

-If `pandoc` is already installed (`pandoc` is in the PATH), `pypandoc` uses the version with the higher version number and if both are the same, the already installed version.
+If pandoc is already installed (i.e. pandoc is in the `PATH`), pypandoc uses the version with the higher version number, and if both are the same, the already installed version.
 See [Specifying the location of pandoc binaries](#specifying_binaries) for more.

-To use `pandoc` filters, you must have the relevant filter installed on your machine.
+To use pandoc filters, you must have the relevant filters installed on your machine.

 ### Installing via pip